The employment of quick-firing field artillery in combat

 6) not interrupt the combat before having received an order.

-The accompanying batteries (придружаващи батареи) should :
+The accompanying batteries (придружаващи батареи) must :

 1) follow the infantry, advancing by echelon and occupying successive positions, if possible near the enemy;